ExchangeAnalyzer/ExchangeAnalyzer/README.md

 * [Exchange 2010 BPA](http://blogs.technet.com/b/exchange/archive/2010/07/28/3410533.aspx)
 * [Exchange 2013 BPA](http://blogs.technet.com/b/exchange/archive/2013/10/01/beta-of-microsoft-office-365-best-practices-analyzer-for-exchange-server-2013-now-available.aspx)

+The Exchange 2013 BPA requires an Office 365 tenant or Azure AD login, and remains in a Beta state.
 Exchange 2016 was released in early October 2015 and does not yet have a BPA.
-The Exchange Analyzer tool serves to fill this void.
+The Exchange Analyzer tool serves to fill the void by providing an on-premises best practices analyzer that is developed and maintained by the community.

 The Exchange Analyzer tool scans your Exchange Server 2013/2016 organization and evaluates it for compliance with both the [Preferred Architecture](http://blogs.technet.com/b/exchange/archive/2015/10/12/the-exchange-2016-preferred-architecture.aspx) (Microsoft's high-level design recommendations) as well as various recommended practices from the Microsoft MVP and MCM community.